 During 1977, she won the NHRA Winston world points championship.
 It was the first time a woman claimed this title.
 She also earned the “Outstanding Achievement Award” given by the U.S. House of Representatives.
 That wasn’t all for that year, she also became the Car Craft Magazine Person of the Year and won three NHRA national events consecutively.

 Then, in 1980, Shirley won the NHRA Winston world points championship for her second time.
 Not only did she win the 1981 AHRA world championship, but she was also voted to the Auto Racing All-American team for the fifth time in her career.
 On top of that, she was voted to the Car Craft Magazine All-Star Team as the Top Fuel Driver of the Year for the second time in a row.
 Finally, in 1982, she won the NHRA Winston Points Champions for the third time.
-She was the first person to accomplish this, making her one of the best female race car drivers.
+She was the first person to accomplish this, making her one of the best female drivers.

 2. Lyn St. James